dspalmer99/enterprise-docs/content/docs/installation/storage/object_store/filesystem_driver.md

 weight: 1
 ---

-Using the file system driver object store documents can be stored on a filesystem volume passed to the Anchore Engine container.
+Using the file system driver object store documents can be stored on a filesystem volume passed to the Anchore Enterprise container.

 **The filesystem driver does not handle distribution or replication.** To replicate the file system across nodes for performance and redundancy a clustered / shared filesystem such as Gluster, CephFS or Amazon EFS should be used.